ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 With a mix of exploration, combat, and resource management, I decided to host a server to invite my friend, making it an even more thrilling adventure.

-Because the game very light, a t3 medium instance is enough, here is full specs of the instance:

 Since the game is very light, a T3 medium instance is sufficient.
 Here are the full specifications of the instance:

 - AMI: `Ubuntu Server 24.04 LTS (HVM)`